excedonetworks/zonemaster-gui-1/docs/FAQ/gui-faq-en.md

 Excedo Zonemaster
 ----------
 #### 1. What is Excedo Zonemaster? <a name="q1"></a>
-Zonemaster is a program that was designed to help people check, measure and hopefully also understand how DNS (Domain Name System) works.
+Excedo Zonemaster is a program that was designed to help people check, measure and hopefully also understand how DNS (Domain Name System) works.

 It consists of four basic parts: